borisschapira/boris.schapira.dev/_posts/en/web/2017/2017-12-18-defer-script-to-speed-up-rendering/2017-12-18-defer-script-to-speed-up-rendering.md

 <em class="canonical">**Note&nbsp;:**this post first appeared on the [Dareboost's Blog](https://blog.dareboost.com/en/) in [{{ page.title }}]({{ page.canonical }}).</em>

-Modern browser are designed to render pages more quickly.
+Modern browsers are designed to render pages more quickly.
 For example, they scan the page as it comes in, looking for the URLs of resources which will be needed later in the rendering of the page (images, CSS but more specifically, JavaScript files).
 This is called a [preload scan](https://plus.google.com/+IlyaGrigorik/posts/8AwRUE7wqAE) in Chrome and Safari, a [speculative parsing](https://developer.mozilla.org/en-US/docs/Web/HTML/Optimizing_your_pages_for_speculative_parsing) in Firefox and a lookahead download in Internet Explorer.
 This feature allows the browser to start fetching the ressources while constructing its own modelisation of the HTML code, the Document Object Model (DOM) and its own modelisation of the CSS code, the CSS Object Model (CSSOM).

 This is not a continuous process though, because of Javascript.
 As these scripts may modify HTML elements and their style, the browser stops building the DOM each time it fetch and parse a Javascript file.
 Afterwards the browser waits for a break into the CSSOM construction to execute the script.
 Since the DOM and the CSSOM are the backbone of rendering: no DOM & CSSOM, no rendering.